-Within Autonomous Practices, students can specialise in one of four study paths: Critical Studies, Digital Craft, Hacking, and Public & Private.
-These four paths roughly cover relevant contemporary fields in which an autonomous practitioner may be expected to operate.
-The purpose of these paths is to provide a framework for students to work with – not limiting them in any way, but rather helping them to contextualise their work.
-These frameworks are not medium-specific: students may choose the media, methods and materials that best allow them to pursue their objectives.
-We challenge them to think of their work within these frameworks, and to further develop it by formulating their own project proposals and research goals.
-Each study path has its own specific courses, tutors with relevant professional backgrounds, and external partners with whom students can collaborate.
+Within Autonomous Practices, students can follow one of four vraagstukken i.e.: Critical Studies, Digital Craft, Hacking, and Public and Private, which can be further explored in the minors, to help build systematic knowledge toward the student’s final graduation project.
+These four vraagstukken roughly cover relevant fields of inquiry in which an autonomous practitioner may be expected to operate.
+They provide a framework for students to work with – not limiting them in any way, but rather helping them to contextualise their work.
+In this way, students are being challenged to think of their work within these frameworks, and to further develop it by formulating their own project proposals and research goals.